irfanhakim-as/orked/README.md

 ### MetalLB load balancer

+- [MetalLB](https://metallb.universe.tf) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

-- This script automates the deployment and configuration of [MetalLB](https://metallb.universe.tf), a load balancer for Kubernetes, using a set of predefined configurations and user-reserved private IP addresses.
+- This script automates the deployment and configuration of MetalLB using a set of predefined configurations and user-reserved private IP addresses.

 - From the root of the repository, run the [script](./scripts/metallb.sh) on the Login node: